 Expected Results Fit to Width FALSE Execution Step

-To use the Test Authoring Interface, users require a security profile and a permission set which grants these minimum object and field-level permissions:
+To use the Test Authoring Interface, users require a security profile and a permission set which grants these minimum object-level and field-level permissions:

 • Validation Entity: Read